mitsuba-renderer/drjit/docs/basics.rst

    [20, 10]

 Note how the operation takes the desired output type as first argument.
-We can also gather nested arrays (stored in C-style order) by specifying a different output type.
+We can also gather nested arrays (assumed to be flattened in the source 1D array using C-style order) by requesting a different result type.

 .. code-block:: pycon